This is a comprehensive guide on how to start an online school successfully in 2022.

 The good thing about doing webinars is that you just need to nail your webinar script once.
 You can then fine-tune it and keep doing live webinars regularly or make pre-recorded webinar sessions available.

-For example, Authority Hacker has an evergreen webinar – “The 5 Easy Steps To Take To Start Authority Sites In 2021” and uses that to sell their premium online course.
+For example, Authority Hacker has an evergreen webinar – “The 5 Easy Steps To Take To Start Authority Sites” and uses that to sell their premium online course.

 When deciding what to cover in your webinar, you should choose a topic that resonates with your audience.